mozfet/meteor-biocryptology/demo/README.md

 # Running the demo on localhost

-1. Deploy app to a server, it does not work on local host due to callbacks.
+1. Clone this git repository and navigate to this directory on you local machine.
 2. Setup plugin on [Biocryptology sandbox](https://id.sb.biocryptology.net/).
 Loging to sandbox profile for test user HANSCANA HANSSA.
 3. Click on Plug-ins in left side menu.
 Click on 'ADD PLUGIN' button.
 4. Add the callback URL with your local hosts's public IP and an open inbound port to the plugin, e.g. ```http://160.226.132.146:3200/_oauth/biocryptology```
 5. Tick the generate a secret checkbox.
 6. Save the plugin, open it again and retrieve the secret and the client id.
-7. Add the secret and client id to settings-development
+7. Add the secret and client id to settings-development.json
-8. Start a VPN on your local machine
+8. Connect to a VPN from your local machine.
+9. Install node dependancies: ```$ meteor npn install```.
-9. Start the app using the NPM script in package.json: ```$ meteor npm run start```
+10. Start the app ```$ meteor npm run start```.
-10. Open a browser and point it to your external ip address and port e.g.``` https://160.226.132.146:3200/```
+11. Open a browser and point it to your external ip address and port e.g.``` https://160.226.132.146:3200/```
-11. Click on login.
+12. Click on login.
 A popup should open.
 Click on link device.
 Click on generate result.
 You should be logged in with email

 You can revoke the login and force re-authentication on [MyPlaces in the Sandbox](https://id.sb.biocryptology.net/#/user/personal/places).
-This will not log you out of the demo, but should require new authentication after the auth token  expires, or after logout button was pressed on the demo.
+This will not log you out of the demo, but should require new authentication after the auth token  expires, or after the logout button was pressed on the demo.

 ## Configuration